department-of-veterans-affairs/vagov-content/pages/disability/about-disability-ratings.md

   We’ll start by putting your disability ratings in order, from highest to lowest percentage. <br>
   <br>
-  For example, if you have 2 disabilities, rated as 50% disabling and 30% disabling, we’ll rank them in this order: 50%, then 30%.
+  <strong>For example:</strong> If you had 2 disabilities rated as 50% disabling and 30% disabling, we’d rank them in this order: 50%, then 30%.

   </li>